 Does a Local eSIM Get Better Speeds?

-In contrast, local eSIM-provider Sakura Mobile is partnered with and directly connected to one of Japan’s major telecom networks, NTT docomo.
+In contrast, local eSIM provider Sakura Mobile utilizes one of Japan’s major telecom networks, NTT docomo.
 Here’s how that makes a difference:

 - You avoid the added latency and bandwidth loss caused by routing your traffic through another country.